equilibrium-eosdt/dex-api/README.md

 ```

 Successfull response has `orderId`.
 You can also see this order in get order list request (see above)
+If you recieve `orderId` in payload - order is registered in orderbook

 ```
 {